Who Is Rand Paul?

-Born in Pennsylvania in 1963, Rand Paul became involved in politics in 1994, when he founded Kentucky Taxpayers United, a watchdog group that tracked taxation and spending in Kentucky until it dissolved in 2000.
-Rand Paul gained national attention when he campaigned for his father, Ron Paul, who was running for the Republican presidential nomination in 2008.
-He attracted a small but passionate following which helped him win the U.S. Senate seat for Kentucky in 2010.
-Paul is the first U.S. Senator to serve alongside a parent—his father Ron Paul—in the U.S. House of Representatives.
-In 2015, he launched a failed bid for the Republican presidential nomination, but was re-elected to the Senate in 2016.
+Born in Pennsylvania in 1963, Rand Paul became involved in politics in 1994, when he founded Kentucky Taxpayers United.
+He gained national attention when he campaigned for his father, Ron Paul, who ran for the Republican presidential nomination in 2008.
+Rand Paul was elected a U.S. senator for Kentucky in 2010, making him the first senator to serve alongside a parent in the House of Representatives.
+Paul launched a failed bid for the Republican presidential nomination in 2015, but was reelected to the Senate in 2016.

 Born Randal Howard Paul on January 7, 1963, Rand Paul is the third of five children born to Ron Paul—a U.S. Congressman and 2012 Republican presidential candidate—and his wife, Carol.
 Like his siblings, Paul was baptized and raised Episcopalian.
 In 1965, when he was still a toddler, the family moved from Pittsburgh to San Antonio, Texas, and eventually settled in the Texas town of Lake Jackson.